Conversational AI: The Growing Potential of Chatbots and Intelligent Personal Assistants for Businesses

 1. Streamlined Customer Support.

-Customer experience is the new battlefield for businesses: are already competing on CX.
+Customer experience is the new battlefield for businesses: 89% of companies are already competing on CX.
 Customer Care and Support are the two main components of superior CX.
 And yet, they also tend to be the most problematic areas for businesses.
 With high turnover rates, low morale and constantly increasing customer expectations about response time, few businesses manage to excel in these areas, especially when their CS teams are small.

 The new generation of AI bots is taking over the customer service sector.
 Unlike the earlier predecessors, capable to handle just a few simple FAQ queries, the current state of conversational AI enables you to employ truly smart and helpful, albeit artificial, CS team players.